Produce Certified Lowline Beef

-To enter into an agreement, producers must be current members of ALCA and their beef must be able to be traceable by DNA and parent verification processes.
+To enter into an agreement, producers must be current members of ALCA and their beef must be able to be proven by DNA and parent verification processes.
 This provides a guarantee of quality for the consumer and a product management tool (to help identify the best beef producing genetics) for the producer.